Ichinga-Samuel/django_unchained/notes/security/cors.md

 # CORS

-Cross-Origin Resource Sharing (CORS)59 refers to the fact that whenever a client interacts with an API hosted on a different domain (mysite.com vs yoursite.com) or port (localhost:3000 vs localhost:8000) there are potential security issues.
+Cross-Origin Resource Sharing (CORS) refers to the fact that whenever a client interacts with an API hosted on a different domain (mysite.com vs yoursite.com) or port (localhost:3000 vs localhost:8000) there are potential security issues.

 ## Django CORS Headers